RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Transition style**

-Transition animation when navigating between the views.
+Transition animation when navigating between gamelists, or between systems on the System view carousel.
 Can be set to _Slide, Fade_ or _Instant_.

 **Theme set**

-The theme to use.
-Defaults to rbsimple-DE, the theme shipped with ES-DE.
+The theme set to use.
+Defaults to rbsimple-DE which is shipped with the application.

 **UI mode**